mrwillbarnz/100-days-of-code/log.md

 ### Day 8: February 14th 2020

-**Today's Progress** Today I continued my Git pull request practice by using the Git-It application (link in yesterday's notes) followed the exercises as stated on the electron-app.
+**Today's Progress:** Today I continued my Git pull request practice by using the Git-It application (link in yesterday's notes) followed the exercises as stated on the electron-app.
 Attempted Jenkins Continuous Integration (CI) lab, broke the test servers, setup a Linode account to potentially test more server-side applications and practice server management.
 Added the final Chapter 4 scripts in 'PFTAB' book.

 **Thoughts:** Good progress made today, but a slower day due to working harder during the week.